programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 To run the Wordfish model in `quanteda`, you must create three types of text data objects: a corpus, tokens, and a document feature matrix (dfm).
 For more detail on how these objects work together, see quanteda's [quick start page](https://quanteda.io/articles/quickstart.html#how-a-quanteda-corpus-works-1) .

 The corpus object contains all of the "documents" (in our case, comments) that can be analyzed.
 In addition to containing the text of those documents, the corpus object also includes some metatdata describing attributes.
-The metadata describes the attributes of each comment, such as the video channel title to which the comment was associated, as well as the partisanship variable introduced above.
+The metadata describes the attributes of each comment, such as the video channel title to which the comment was associated, as well as the partisanship indicator introduced above.

 In `quanteda`, the tokens object is a list of character vectors linked back to the document (comment) from which they originated.
 While in this form, the text can be further cleaned and pre-processed.
 The tokens can be stemmed or lemmatized, and stopwords can easily be removed.